 I self-imposed a two-day moratorium on pea-salad in the house.

 But PEOPLE!
 (Pea-ple?)
-It’s spring!
-And spring means we’re on the go.
-And pea salad?
+Easy Bacon Pea salad?
 Well, it’s like hand and glove, Rocky and Bullwinkle, peas and, er, bacon!
 It just goes together.
 I haven’t done anything but eat it directly from the tupperware container with a spoon, yet, but I guarantee you couldn’t find a tastier or easier side dish for just about any grilled, roasted, or broiled meat or fish.

-The sweet POP of the pea, creamy mayonnaise dressing, crunchy mild red onion, and crispy bacon taste great right after being stirred together, but they taste even better after having sat in the refrigerator for a day, making this an IDEAL side dish to serve with an Easter Ham.
+The sweet POP of the pea, creamy mayonnaise dressing, crunchy mild red onion, and crispy bacon taste great right after being stirred together, but they taste even better after having sat in the refrigerator for a day, making this an IDEAL side dish to serve with an Easter Ham, summer picnics, Labor Day festivities and everything else the whole dad-burned year.
 Easy peasy, my pea-ple!

 - I prefer to use frozen peas that have thawed overnight in the refrigerator.
 I prefer the texture and flavour of them over canned peas.
 If you have fresh peas, blanch them as you would to freeze them and use them after they’ve chilled.